sparkflows/sparkflows-docs/docs/superset/connect-databricks.rst

 Connecting Superset with Databricks
 ================================

-Once Superset is running, you can connect it to Databricks Tables.
+Once Superset is running, you can connect it to Databricks.

 .. note::  Make sure that the Databricks cluster is up.